anttijuu/O4-server/README.md

 ```

 Where the first parameter is the configuration file you wish to use to run the server.

+Your operating system may ask you to permit the server to accept incoming connections.
+Obviously you should allow this.

 You can stop the server in a controlled way from the console with `/quit` command.
 An error message with shutdown required flag is sent to all connected clients before the server shuts down.